 Disruptive and destructive events, both man-made and natural, can happen at any time and anywhere.

-Hurricanes, gun violence, earthquakes, blizzards, and of course public health emergencies like COVID-19, are among the types of events that can impact a region and call for an organized response.
+Hurricanes, flooding, wildfires, gun violence, earthquakes, blizzards, and of course public health emergencies like COVID-19, are among the types of events that can impact a region and call for an organized response.

 Why are Community Contact Centers Important to Disaster Response?